landupin/erasmus/hugo/content/political/berlin-wall.md

 ## Uprising of 1953:

 On June 17th, 1953 more than 40 000 citizens of the GRD protested against the socialist system.
-The government suppressed the protesters with the help of Soviet tanks.
-The next day the ruling SED-party published an article in which they claimed that the protest was the direct result of the attempts by "western agencies" to disrupt the national stability.
+The government suppressed the protesters with the help of Soviet tanks and the next day the ruling SED-party published an article in which they claimed that the protest was the direct result of the attempts by "western agencies" to disrupt the national stability.
+eans:
+Find your own way through

 {{< image "/assets/img/ddr-zonen.jpg" >}}
 Picture 4: Division of Germany (Source: own; taken in Museum "Tränenpalast" (Palace of tears) in Berlin)